NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 # Pre-built image name ready to be pulled.
 image: <string>

-# URL to a Git repository to build the image from the source.
+# URL to build the image from source.
+Can refer to Git repositories.
+Look at https://docs.docker.com/engine/reference/commandline/build/#description for details.
+We don't support plain text files or pre-packaged tarball contexts currently.
-git: <string>
+build_from: <string>
 ```

 ### `<option>`